spmallette/java-dse-driver/manual/paging/README.md

 portable across [native protocol](../native_protocol/) versions.
 This could become a problem in the following scenario:

-* you're using the driver 2.0.x and Cassandra 2.0.x, and therefore native protocol v2;
+* you're using the driver with DSE 4.x, and therefore native protocol v3;
 * a user bookmarks a link to your web service that contains a serialized paging state;
-* you upgrade your server stack to use the driver 2.1.x and Cassandra 2.1.x, so you're now using protocol v3;
+* you upgrade your server stack to use DSE 5, so you're now using protocol v4;
 * the user tries to reload their bookmark, but the paging state was serialized with protocol v2, so trying to reuse it will fail.